TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 :ref:`exceptionhandling` for details).

-Warning messages are normally written to :data:`sys.stderr`, but their disposition can be changed flexibly, from ignoring all warnings to turning them into exceptions.
+Warning messages are normally written to :data:`sys.stderr`, but their disposition can be changed flexibly, kutoka ignoring all warnings to turning them into exceptions.
 The disposition of warnings can vary based on the :ref:`warning category
 <warning-categories>`, the text of the warning message, and the source location where it
 is issued.
 Repetitions of a particular warning for the same source location are